 Introduction

 Understanding the nuances of the Goods and Services Tax (GST) is crucial for businesses to optimize their tax liabilities.
-One significant aspect that businesses often overlook is the Input Tax Credit (ITC) on food and beverages provided as a canteen facility.
+One significant aspect that businesses often overlook is the Input Tax Credit (ITC) and Indirect Taxation on food and beverages provided as a canteen facility.
 Given that providing canteen facilities is obligatory under the Factories Act, 1948, employers can avail of ITC on these expenses.
 However, when it comes to the provision of canteen facilities for employees, the rules around claiming ITC are not straightforward.
 The ITC on canteen services is limited to the cost borne by the employer.
 This blog delves into the intricacies of how GST ITC can be applied to the employer’s cost for canteen facilities, ensuring compliance and cost-efficiency.

 What is Input Tax Credit (ITC)?